 Many burglaries happen at night.
 If you wake to find someone breaking in, the advice is to make lots of noise and turn on the lights.
 It is not advisable to confront anyone.
 Switching all the lights on will help the Jandarma see you from a distance and guide them to your property.

 In June 2010, the Jandarma launched a local initiative to help improve their response times for certain emergency situations.
 By providing them with details about you and your property, they can provide you with an Emergency ID number, which you can quote in an emergency situation.
 This way, they should be able to find you much quicker.

 You can read all about this scheme in the following KTLN local news article: Emergency ID Number Scheme.

 In an emergency situation you may require legal assistance.
-We provide below the contact details for three Kalkan lawyers, all of whom speak Englısh.
+We provide below the contact details for four Kalkan lawyers, all of whom speak Englısh.

 - Alpaslan Gunal: Office 0242 844 2977.
 His mobile number (in an emergency only): 0505 234 3878

 - Kader Güneş: Office 0242 844 1136.
 Her mobile number (in an emergency only): 0533 546 9664